Twenty Ounce Pippin

 Fruit

-Size and Form: Large to very large, noticeably heavy.
-Warder describes the form as flat and regular.
-Beach describes it as variable: somewhat oblate to globular with a flattened base, often slightly inclined to conic, pretty regular but often somewhat elliptical or obscurely ribbed; sides frequently a little unequal.
+Size and form.
+Fruit large to very large, noticeably heavy.
+Form variable, somewhat oblate to globular with flattened base, often slightly inclined to conic, pretty regular but often somewhat elliptical or obscurely ribbed; sides frequently a little unequal.
+Warder describes the fruit as large, flat, regular.
+Elliott describes it as large, roundish conical.

-Cavity: Wide.
-Beach describes it as medium or below, acute to nearly obtuse, moderately shallow to deep, somewhat furrowed, sometimes lipped, bright deep green with elongated whitish dots, often partly russeted and with outspreading russet rays.
-Warder describes it as wide, regular, and green.
+Cavity.
+Medium or below, acute to nearly obtuse, moderately shallow to deep, wide, somewhat furrowed, sometimes lipped, bright deep green with elongated whitish dots, often partly russeted and with outspreading russet rays.
+Warder describes the cavity as wide, regular, green.

-Calyx: Medium to large, closed or partly open; lobes separated at the base, wide, nearly flat or somewhat reflexed, pubescent.
+Calyx.
+Medium to large, closed or partly open; lobes separated at the base, wide, nearly flat or somewhat reflexed, pubescent.
+Warder describes the eye as small, open.
 Calyx tube short, varying from funnel-shape with wide limb to obtuse cone-shape.
-Stamens median to basal.
+Stamens median to basal (Beach); median (Hedrick).

-Skin: Rather thick, tough, smooth.
-Ground color clear pale yellow or greenish.
-In highly colored specimens largely washed, mottled, and blushed with bright deep red, striped and splashed with carmine.
+Skin.
+Rather thick, tough, smooth, clear pale yellow or greenish, in highly colored specimens largely washed, mottled and blushed with bright deep red striped and splashed with carmine.
 Warder describes the surface as greenish, more or less mottled and striped dull red.
-Dots numerous, small or narrow and elongated, moderately conspicuous, often submerged or depressed, whitish, sometimes with a russet point.
+Elliott describes the color as brown red.
+Dots numerous, small or narrow and elongated, moderately conspicuous, often submerged or depressed, whitish, sometimes with russet point.
 When well grown the general appearance is decidedly attractive and the color is somewhat like that of the Baldwin, particularly about the base.

-Core: Medium to rather large (Warder: large), axile or nearly so; cells usually symmetrical and closed, sometimes open; core lines clasping the funnel cylinder.
-Carpels broadly roundish or inclined to ovate or to obcordate, slightly emarginate, tufted.
-Seeds: Warder describes them as numerous and angular.
-Beach describes them as few and often abortive; when well developed they are medium to large, rather long, plump, acute to somewhat obtuse, sometimes tufted, medium brown.
-These accounts are in conflict regarding seed number and form.
+Core and seeds.
+Core medium to rather large (Beach) / large (Hedrick), axile or nearly so; cells usually symmetrical and closed, sometimes open; core lines clasping the funnel cylinder.
+Carpels broadly roundish or inclined to ovate or to obcordate, slightly emarginate, tufted (Hedrick adds: brown).
+Seeds few, often abortive; when well developed they are medium to large, rather long, plump, acute to somewhat obtuse, sometimes tufted, medium brown.
+Warder describes the core as large, closed, with seeds numerous and angular.

 Book Sources